rackerlabs/rackspace-howto-dev/content/cloud-orchestration/cloud-orchestration-faq.md

 Service Level of support.
 Only the software in our [Spheres of Support](/how-to/cloud-servers-with-managed-operations-support-for-linux) is supported.
-Software installed on top of a web server or database server (like WordPress or Drupal) is not directly supported, bu the underlying system, web server, and database server are supported.
+Software installed on top of a web server or database server (like WordPress or Drupal) is not directly supported, but the underlying system, web server, and database server are supported.

 The underlying structure of the stack is supported at all service